 Our research is editorially independent but we may earn a commission for purchases made through our links.

-A year-round vacation destination, Sarasota boasts a string of eight stunning islands tucked away into the Gulf coast of Southwest Florida.
-In the heart of the city, visitors will find an abundance of sporting and cultural events in addition to upscale shops, restaurants, and powder white beaches for visitors to enjoy.
+A year-round vacation destination, Sarasota boasts a string of eight stunning islands tucked away into the Gulf Coast of Southwest Florida.
+In the heart of the city, you will find an abundance of sporting and cultural events in addition to upscale shops, restaurants, and powder-white beaches for you to enjoy.
 From appreciating fine art to enjoying circus thrills, discover the top things to do in the Sarasota area.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 Consistently ranking in the top spot as the most beautiful beach in the US, Siesta Key Beach is only a short drive from downtown Sarasota.

 Why Do It?
 An 8-mile barrier island that runs along Florida’s Gulf Coast, Siesta Key Beach is most notably recognized for its pristine sugary white sand, often described as the finest in the world.

 Good to Know: Perfect for a romantic getaway, family vacation, and outdoor adventure, beach-goers can revel in the magical quartz sand while soaking in the breathtaking views of turquoise blue waters and pristine coastline.

 What Is It?
 Peace and tranquility are what you will find at the Marie Selby Botanical Gardens.